mp-se/stirplate/README.md

 In order to build this project you will need the following;

+Schema and PCB is avaialble under the cad folder, these are designed in Eagle (Free version) and can be downloaded from Autodesk.
+Note!
+That these are not yet tested and verified.

-* U1 - Microcontroller ESP8266
+* U1 - Microcontroller ESP8266 (WEMOS D1 Mini)
-* U2 - I2C compatible display - I used a 2x16 LCD
+* IC1- DS28B20 (Temperature probe)
-* U3 - Power regulator 12V -> 5V 1A - I used L4940V5 TO-220
+* IC2- Power regulator 12V -> 5V 1A - I used L4940V5 TO-220
-* R1 - Resistor 2.2k
+* R1 - Resistor 3.3k
 * R2 - Potentiometer 5k
 * R3 - Resistor 3.3k
+* R4 - Resistor 4.7k
+* C1 - 100nF
+* C2 - 10uF
+* C3 - 10uF
+* 2 x 4PIN connectors for display and fan.
+* I2C compatible display - I used a 2x16 LCD
 * Board for mounting components
 * FAN with PWM (4-pin) - I used Noctua NF-B9 rexux 1600
 * Box large enough to hold the FAN and electronics
 * Power supply 12VAC - 1A
 * 2 neodym magnets (glued to fan)

 A schematics that I used can be found in the cad directory.
-[Electronic schema](cad/schema.pdf)
+[Electronic schema](cad/stirplate.pdf)

 ![First build](img/build.jpg)